 I am forever suspicious of satin.
 Satin bags, satin shoes, satin dresses – owning any of it seems like a cosmic challenge to no longer be myself.
 Which is, more or less, a challenge to not spill food, to not wipe my fingers on my clothes when I don’t have a napkin, and to suddenly start sitting in such a way that I don’t wrinkle anything.
-All in all, none of that is going to happen.
-Ever.
-I have ONE satin piece of clothing, and it has a greasy fried chicken stain on it.

 As luxury shoppers, we grapple regularly with decisions of how much we’re willing to pay and what we’re willing to pay for. $2000 for a leather bag?
 Maybe. $2000 for python?
 Seems more reasonable. $2000 for canvas?
 Not unless it’s Louis Vuitton and you’re already a huge fan of the brand.

 But everyone’s shopping agenda is clearly relative to their income and lifestyle, and being comfortable and happy with one’s own purchases should be the chief goal.
 A “reasonable” price means something different for everyone.

 That being said, I’m sure someone out there has purchased the Lanvin Dice Charm Key Ring at some point in the past, but for the $380 asking price, I’m not sure how anyone could be satisfied with what they’re getting for their money. (more…)